Skip to content

 • What the recruiting effort will look like to maintain quality staff in the district

-With a half-developed position management plan, you already know which personnel gaps, opportunities, and needs exist.
+This means treating roles as separate from the individuals who hold them at that moment; after all, people move on.
+You wouldn’t field a team without first communicating what each player must accomplish to win, right?
+You’ll see personnel gaps, opportunities, and needs exist.
 When you start taking addressing those gaps, opportunities, and needs — moving and shaking — you need two key processes in place to make it work: effective dating and conditional workflows.

 Effective dating allows you to work in the past, present, and future.
 Without it, the only personnel information available to you is what is true on that very day.
 This means that your hands are tied — or you’ll be putting in a lot of extra hours — if a stakeholder asks for data and stats from prior years, or projections into coming years.
 It means that you don’t have the full scope of employee data at your fingertips for your own efforts to get strategic at a high level.
 Old spreadsheets pile up and manual analysis grows tedious.